-Crest Factor Reduction (CFR) enhances the power efficiency of modern Radio Frequency Power Amplifiers (RFPA) when transmitting today's linear modulation schemes such as those utilised by 3G and 4G cellular systems.
-Systems4Silicon's FlexCFR technology is applicable to all modulation schemes including multi-carrier transmissions.
+Crest Factor Reduction (CFR) enhances the power efficiency of modern Radio Frequency Power Amplifiers (RFPA) when transmitting today's linear modulation schemes such as those utilised by 4G and 5G cellular systems.
+Systems4Silicon's FlexCFR technology is applicable to all modulation schemes including multi-carrier, mixed-technology transmissions.

 Prior to third generation (3G) cellular systems, wireless signals were relatively benign in that their envelope1 was essentially constant.
-Subsequently (3G and beyond), the drive for enhanced data capacity has resulted in the wireless signal envelope becoming increasingly variable with the ratio between the signal peak and average power known as the Peak-to-Average-Power-Ratio (PAPR).
-The problem then is that the RFPA must be designed to enable transmission of the peaks of the signal power whilst, on average transmitting somewhat less power than this.
-Thereby, increasing PAPR leads to decreasing RFPA power efficiency and increased costs.
+Subsequently (3G and beyond), the drive for enhanced data capacity has resulted in the wireless signal envelope becoming increasingly dynamic with the ratio between the signal peak and average power known as the Peak-to-Average-Power-Ratio (PAPR).
+The problem is that the RFPA must be designed to enable transmission of the peaks of the signal power whilst, on average transmitting somewhat less power than this.
+Thereby, increasing PAPR results in decreasing RFPA power efficiency and increased costs.
 By reducing the PAPR, CFR technology reduces these losses and saves the operator both capex and opex.

 CFR typically functions by trading the signal's in-channel fidelity (e.g. EVM) for reduced PAPR whilst controlling out-of-channel spectral emissions.
 Systems4Silicon's FlexCFR is agnostic to the signal modulation and can operate in single or multi-channel modes.
 The operating configuration may be managed dynamically, thereby adapting for varying signal composition such as may be encountered in Distributed Antennas Systems (DAS).
-Operating bandwidth is only limited by the capabilities of the underlying hardware meaning that today's high-end FPGA's can support FlexCFR for composite signals upwards of 150 MHz.
+Operating bandwidth is only limited by the capabilities of the underlying hardware.

-Systems4Silicon has supplied its CFR and associated Digital PreDistortion (DPD) technology to an international customer base since 2008.
-The IP is delivered and supported by engineers with deep experience of wireless transmitter development, thereby optimising successful integration.
+Systems4Silicon has supplied its FlexCFR and associated Digital PreDistortion (FlexDPD) technology to an international customer base since 2008.
+It is delivered and supported by engineers with deep experience of wireless transmitter development, thereby optimising successful integration.
+The IP is unique to the marketplace since it is delivered as cores for any ASIC or FPGA.
+Therefore, since Systems4Silicon and the IP are independent of device vendor, this facilitates design migration between FPGA vendor devices, or from FPGA to ASIC and flexibility in the selection of the radio transceiver device.

-1 The variation of the instantaneous size of the signal as it is modulated with the digital data.
+1 The variation of the instantaneous signal magnitude as it is modulated with the digital data.